dji-sdk/Payload-SDK-Doc/source/cn/quick-start/index.md

 - Payload SDK functionality is enabled after completing the binding process.
 - You can test PSDK functions with the DJI Pilot on Android.
-- You need to get a newest version of DJI Pilot [here](http://dl.djicdn.com/djipilot-official.apk), install it into a mobile device, and then connect to the remote controller with a USB cable.
+- You need to get a newest version of DJI Pilot [here](http://dl.djicdn.com/djipilot-official.apk), install it on Crystalsky or other Android tablets, and then connect to the remote controller with a USB cable.
 - Run DJI Pilot .
 On first use, your mobile device needs an internet connection to finish registration and needs login your DJI account.
 - After registration is done, you can see the development board’s sensor data displayed in the program.
 This means the communication is successful!